rpmuller/ePubs/WesternPhilosophy.md

 extended to the provinces; but in the main the administrative machine created by Augustus continued to function fairly well.

 A better period began with the accession of Trajan in A.D, 98, and continued until the death of Marcus Aurelius in AD 180.
 During this time, the government of the Empire was as good as any despotic government can be.
 The third century, on the contrary, was one of appalling disaster.
 The army realized its power, made and unmade emperors in return for cash and the promise of a life without warfare, and ceased, in consequence, to be an effective fighting force.
 The barbarians, from north and east, invaded and plundered Roman territory.
 The army, preoccupied with private gain and civil discord, was incompetent in defense.
 The whole fiscal system broke down, since there was an immense diminution of resources and, at the same time, a vast increase of expenditure in unsuccessful war and in bribery of the army.

-297

-WESTERN PHILOSOPHICAL THOUGHT

 Pestilence, in addition to war, greatly diminished the population.
 It seemed as if the Empire was about to fall.

-This result was averted by two energetic men, Diocletian (AD

-286-305) and Constantine, whose undisputed reign lasted from

-AD 312 to 337.
-By them the Empire was divided into an eastern

-and western half, corresponding, approximately, to the division

-between the Greek and Latin languages.
-By Constantine the

-capital of the eastern half was established at Byzantium, to which

-he gave the new name of Constantinople.
-Diocletian curbed the

-army, for a while, by altering its character; from his time onwards,

-the most effective fighting forces were composed of barbarians,

-chiefly German, to whom all the highest commands were open.
+This result was averted by two energetic men, Diocletian (AD 286-305) and Constantine, whose undisputed reign lasted from AD 312 to 337.
+By them the Empire was divided into an eastern and western half, corresponding, approximately, to the division between the Greek and Latin languages.
+By Constantine the capital of the eastern half was established at Byzantium, to which he gave the new name of Constantinople.
+Diocletian curbed the army, for a while, by altering its character; from his time onwards, the most effective fighting forces were composed of barbarians, chiefly German, to whom all the highest commands were open.

-This was obviously a dangerous expedient, and early in the fifth

-century it bore its natural fruit.
-The barbarians decided that it

-was more profitable to fight for themselves than for a Roman
+This was obviously a dangerous expedient, and early in the fifth century it bore its natural fruit.
+The barbarians decided that it was more profitable to fight for themselves than for a Roman master.

-master.
 Nevertheless it served its purpose for over a century.

-Diocletian's administrative reforms were equally successful for a

-time, and equally disastrous in the long run.
-The Roman system

-was to allow local self-government to the towns, and to leave

-their officials to collect the taxes, of which only the total amount

-due from any one town was fixed by the centra) authorities.
+Diocletian's administrative reforms were equally successful for a time, and equally disastrous in the long run.
+The Roman system was to allow local self-government to the towns, and to leave their officials to collect the taxes, of which only the total amount due from any one town was fixed by the centra) authorities.

-This system had worked well enough in prosperous times, but

-now, in the exhausted state of the empire, the revenue demanded

-was more than could be borne without excessive hardship.
-The

-municipal authorities were personally responsible for the taxes,

-and fled to escape payment.
-Diocletian compelled well-to-do

-citizens to accept municipal office, and made flight illegal.
-From

-similar motives he turned the rural population into serfs, tied to

-the soil and forbidden to migrate.
-This system was kept on by

-later emperors.
+This system had worked well enough in prosperous times, but now, in the exhausted state of the empire, the revenue demanded was more than could be borne without excessive hardship.
+The municipal authorities were personally responsible for the taxes, and fled to escape payment.
+Diocletian compelled well-to-do citizens to accept municipal office, and made flight illegal.
+From similar motives he turned the rural population into serfs, tied to the soil and forbidden to migrate.
+This system was kept on by later emperors.

-Constantine's most important innovation was the adoption of Christianity as the State religion, apparently because a large proportion of the soldiers were Christian.
-1 The result of this was that when, during the fifth century, the Germans destroyed the Western Empire, its prestige caused them to adopt the Christian religion, thereby preserving for western Europe so much of ancient civilization as had been absorbed by the Church.
+Constantine's most important innovation was the adoption of Christianity as the State religion, apparently because a large proportion of the soldiers were Christian.[^122] The result of this was that when, during the fifth century, the Germans destroyed the Western Empire, its prestige caused them to adopt the Christian religion, thereby preserving for western Europe so much of ancient civilization as had been absorbed by the Church.

-1 Sec Rottovtteff, Hittorv of the Ancient World, Vol. II, p.
+[^122]: See Rottovtseff, _History of the Ancient World_, Vol. II, p.
 332.

 The development of the territory assigned to the eastern half of the Empire was different.
 The Eastern Empire, though continually